jekyllgrim/UniversalFlexibleHUD/README.md

 * **Hit markers**

-  * A simple cross-shaped hitmarker will flash around the crosshair when you hit an enemy
+  * Hit marker around your crosshair that flashes when you hit an enemy

+  * Several hit marker shapes to choose from

+  * Adjustable size and color.
+Size can either match the crosshair or be set explicitly

   * The marker will grow larger if your attack killed the enemy

-  * Scales accordingly with your crosshair

 * **Inventory bar**